colbad2/LaunchList/README.md

 - Program/Agency logos if not provided by the API
 - Alternative internal logos for slow loading ones (ISS)
 ### Performance/efficiency
-- save loaded images in db? pre-fill image cache with images from db?
+- pre-fill image cache with images from db?
 - can we include the external file dir alongside the default data db files?
 ### Beauty
 - tab icons